 DCAP Maximum Contribution Limit Increases

-Beginning in 2021, people who are enrolled in a Dependent Care Assistance Plan (DCAP) through their employer may see their maximum contribution limits increase.
-Under ARPA, the limit was raised to $10,500 from $5,000 annually; for people who are married filing separately, the limit increased to $5,250 from $2,500.
+Beginning in 2021, people enrolled in a Dependent Care Assistance Plan (DCAP) through their employer may see their maximum contribution limits increase.
+Under ARPA, the statutory limit was raised to $10,500 from $5,000 annually; for people who are married filing separately, the limit increased to $5,250 from $2,500.

-To allow for this change, employers must amend their plans.
-A plan may be amended retroactively to allow for the DCAP changes as long as the amendment is adopted by the last day of the plan year in which it goes into effect.
+To allow for this change, employers must amend their plan documents.
+A plan may be amended retroactively to allow the DCAP limit increase as long as the amendment is adopted by the last day of the plan year in which the amendment goes into effect.